Historic microlensing events in the euclid Galactic Bulge Survey: Historic microlensing events in EGBS

-To speed-up the analysis for each event, we only include the data collected in the year of the peak, except for those events whose peak falls in-between two seasons.
-The remaining data are re-binned down to a maximum of 1000 data points.
+{ To speed-up the analysis for each event, we only include the data collected in the year of the peak, the year before and the year after, re-binned down to a maximum of 4000 data points.
 Such re-binning, as performed by \texttt{RTModel} preserves light curve variations and only acts on constant sections of the light curve (typically along the baseline), so it has virtually no impact on the inferred $t_E$.
+Points deviating more than 10 $\sigma$ from the extrapolation from neighbor points are also removed as outliers.
+For fitting we have imposed a semi--gaussian prior disfavoring negative blending on OGLE and KMTNet allowing for arbitrary positive blending and a gaussian prior on parallax components with $\sigma_\pi = 0.3$.
+We have also restricted the search to $t_E<1yr$, coherently with the clipping of our data on 3 years.
+Finally, since binary sources tend to interpret remaining outliers as a secondary source with extremely small source size, we have also imposed $0.001<\rho_*<0.5$ in the search for binary source models.

+We are aware that there is a fraction of events alerted as microlensing and included in our sample that could actually be generated by other non-microlensing phenomena, such as eruptive or cataclismic variables, flares, background Supernovae, and so on.
+Most of these transients can be distinguished by a classical asymmetry test, since they have a much steeper rise and a slower descent.
+Therefore, we label as suspected non-microlensing phenomena all those events for which all photometric datasets agree that the time span from the baseline to the peak in the rising part is less than half the time span between the peak and the baseline in the descent.
+We do not exclude these events from the analysis and still report all the results as for genuine microlensing events, but they are clearly marked in the final catalog as possible contaminants.}